spotlightpa/poor-richard/content/berks/2025-09-25-SPLBERKSLISTEN0925.md

 draft = false
 event-date = 2025-09-30T17:00:00-04:00
-event-title = "Bilingual Listening Session" feed-exclude = false image = "2024/06/01k7-kgbr-ebbd-kr3a.webp"
+event-title = "Bilingual Listening Session" feed-exclude = true image = "2024/06/01k7-kgbr-ebbd-kr3a.webp"
-image-caption = "Resident participates in a listening session at the West Lawn Library." image-credit = "Susan L Angstadt" image-description = "Listening session participant looking at a wall with sticky notes holding a pink sticky note with the words road, project, updates written on it." image-gravity = "ce" internal-id = "SPLBERKSLISTEN0925"
+image-caption = "Resident participates in a listening session at the West Lawn Library." image-credit = "Susan L. Angstadt / For Spotlight PA" image-description = "Listening session participant looking at a wall with sticky notes holding a pink sticky note with the words road, project, updates written on it." image-gravity = "ce" internal-id = "SPLBERKSLISTEN0925"